RadoslavaS/RadoslavaS.github.io/_pages/cv.md

 ### Work Experience ###

-| 09/2021 - 09/2025    |**PhD Student**, *University of Applied Sciences and Arts of Southern Switzerland (SUPSI), Lugano, Switzerland - Institute for Digital Technologies for Personalized Healthcare (MeDiTech) - Biomedical Signal Processing group (BSP)*
+| 09/2021 - 09/2025    |**Doctoral researcher**, *University of Applied Sciences and Arts of Southern Switzerland (SUPSI), Lugano, Switzerland - Institute for Digital Technologies for Personalized Healthcare (MeDiTech) - Biomedical Signal Processing group (BSP)*
 | | Design and development of personalised adaptive behavioral change support system on top of the existing mHealth solution with utilisation of bandit algorithms and behavioral modelling ([CUOREMA](https://www.cuorema.com/en/) project).
 | | Deriving statistical and causal insights on a personalised and population level from longitudinal data collected with wearable devices, digital diaries, other contextual information and validated questionnaires ([CUOREMA](https://www.cuorema.com/en/), WRSD, MyDoctorLifestyle, RENEWAL projects).
 | | Collaborating on writing of ethical proposals and scientific grant proposals.
 Design of statistical methodology for feasibility studies ([CUOREMA](https://www.cuorema.com/en/), Wearables and well-being projects).